-For available community resources, such as counseling, healthcare and eye glass assistance visit Wayne State's Counseling and Psychological Services (CAPS).
+For mental health services, consultation, crisis response, and outreach, visit Wayne State's Counseling and Psychological Services (CAPS).

-The School of Social Work offers free supplemental support for BSW and MSW students seeking assistance with their writing.
-Writing tutors assist students at any stage of the writing process and cover various writing issues.
-Topics include but are not limited to brainstorming, outlining, APA Style, paper organization, grammar and syntax issues, research and locating resources.
+The School of Social Work offers free supplemental support for all social work students seeking assistance with their writing.
+Writing coaches assist students at any stage of the writing process and cover various writing issues.
+Topics include but are not limited to:

 A typical one hour session may include discussions about following the APA style and citation guidelines, organization (from the setting up the entire essay to paragraph structure), brainstorming, working though grammatical issues, finding sources, and helping you through other stages of the writing process.

 Email etiquette refers to the principal behaviors when writing or receiving an email and is considered part of the student code of conduct at Wayne State University.
 Part of your student success at WSU includes knowing how to formally email WSU campus professionals.
 Regardless of whether you formally know the recipient or not, you should always use appropriate email etiquette.
 Visit the WSU Student email etiquette page for tips, do's and don'ts, and more to ensure you practice good email etiquette during your college career.